-Minor Surge:

-An acute increase in demand for critical care services, up to 15% beyond the normal capacity (>100% and <115%), where response is localized to an individual hospital.
+Minor Surge: An acute increase in demand for critical care services, up to 15% beyond the normal capacity (>100% and <115%), where response is localized to an individual hospital.
 A Minor Surge could result in unplanned admissions from the OR, deteriorating patients on the ward, or going into a minor surge state for the purpose of accepting life or limb threatened patients from a referring hospital.

-Moderate Surge:

-A larger increase (≥115%) in demand for critical services, that impacts on a LHIN level, where an organized response at the LHIN/regional network level is required.
-A Moderate Surge occurs when a hospital in Minor Surge is no longer able to maintain services and needs to rely on the resources of other hospitals to assist with managing the surge.
+Moderate Surge: A larger increase in demand (≥115%) and/or when patient safety is compromised resulting in a situation, where an organized response at the OH regional level is required.
+Occurs when a hospital in Minor Surge is no longer able to maintain services and needs to rely on the resources of other hospitals to assist with managing the surge.
 A Moderate Surge could also result from a single event (infectious or casualty) requiring the response of several hospitals in a region to respond to the increase in demand.

-Major Surge:

-An unusually high increase in demand that overwhelms the health care resources of individual hospitals and regions for an extended period of time, where an organized response at the provincial or national level is required.
+Major Surge: An unusually high increase in demand that overwhelms the health care resources of individual hospitals and regions for an extended period of time, where an organized response at the provincial or national level is required.